OYEZ-YAFC/YetAnotherFlightController/Version 1/README.md

     delay(500);
   }
   ```
-   We start by setting a timer exactly when we plug the battery, and When the drone is armed, the ESC sends a signal to the motors to start spinning, and this produce a beep.
+   We coonect the flight controller, and set a timer exactly when pluging the battery.
+When the drone is armed, the ESC sends a signal to the motors to start spinning, and this produce a beeping sound.
 After the beep the motors start rotating.

-   We tested the values multiple times, to finally get 84 as the arming value.
+   We ran multiple tests, to finally get 84 as the arming value.
 This is the final code :
    ```cpp
     motor.write(0); // disarmed drone
     delay(1000);